Aknotofknots/Webbapplikationsutveckling-slutprojekt/README.md

 ****
 ### The good

-I've used promise objects for the responses so that if the request fails, error handling is a lot easier.
+I've used promise objects for the responses so that if the Api request fails, error handling is a lot easier.

 I've minified the javascript and css files in order for the page to load faster